Femme Like U (Donne-moi ton corps)

-"Femme Like U (Donne-moi ton corps)", more commonly known as "Femme Like U", is a song by Canadian rapper K.Maro.
+"Femme Like U (Donne-moi ton corps)" is a song by Canadian rapper K.Maro.
 The song was released as the first single from his album La Good Life in May 2004.
 Although the lyrics are in French, they also contain several words in English.
 The female chorus is sung by Nancy Martinez.
 "Femme Like U" achieved success in many countries in Europe, including Belgium, France, and Switzerland, where it topped the charts.
 As of August 2014, the song was the 14th-best-selling single of the 21st century in France, with 633,000 units sold.

 Music video

 In the music video, K. Maro meets a woman while he comes down from his car.
 Then they have dinner together during a reception, but K. Maro has an altercation with the woman's former boyfriend.
 These scenes alternate with those of K. Maro performing the song.

 Awards

 In 2005, "Femme Like U (Donne-moi ton corps)" (featuring Nancy Martinez) won a NRJ Music Awards in the category 'Francophone song of the year'.
-The single sold more than 1,500,000 units in Europe, making it K. Maro's most successful song.
+The single sold more than 1,500,000 units in Europe, making it K.Maro's most successful song.